 Jump to topic

-Dry eye syndrome is a chronic condition in which your eyes lack proper lubrication.
-Other terms for dry eye syndrome include:
+Dry eye is typically a chronic condition in which your eyes lack proper lubrication.
+Other terms for dry eye include:

 - Dry eye disease

 - Keratoconjunctivitis sicca

 You can have dry eyes when your eyes do not make enough tears, or when your tears are of poor quality.
 A healthy tear film is important because your tears flush out irritants, protect from eye infections, help you see clearly, and lubricate your eyes.